Medically reviewed by Drugs.com. Last updated on Oct 22, 2020.

 Both tolerance and physical dependence can develop during chronic opioid therapy.
 Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
 Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.

-Acute overdosage with opioids can be manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and sometimes pulmonary edema, bradycardia, hypotension and death.
-Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations.
+Acute overdosage with NUCYNTA oral solution can be manifested by respiratory depression, somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin, constricted pupils, and in some cases, pulmonary edema, bradycardia, hypotension partial or complete airway obstruction, atypical snoring, and death.
+Marked mydriasis rather than miosis may be seen due to severe hypoxia in overdose situations [see Clinical Pharmacology (12.2)].

 The opioid antagonists, naloxone or nalmefene, are specific antidotes to respiratory depression resulting from opioid overdose.
+For clinically significant respiratory or circulatory depression secondary to tapentadol overdose, administer an opioid antagonist.
 Opioid antagonists should not be administered in the absence of clinically significant respiratory or circulatory depression secondary to tapentadol overdose.
-Such agents should be administered cautiously to patients who are known, or suspected to be, physically dependent on NUCYNTA®.
-In such cases, an abrupt or complete reversal of opioid effects may precipitate an acute withdrawal syndrome.

-Because the duration of reversal would be expected to be less than the duration of action of tapentadol in NUCYNTA®, carefully monitor the patient until spontaneous respiration is reliably re-established.
-If the response to opioid antagonists is suboptimal or not sustained, additional antagonist should be given as directed in the product's prescribing information.
+Because the duration of opioid reversal is expected to be less than the duration of action of tapentadol in NUCYNTA oral solution, carefully monitor the patient until spontaneous respiration is reliably re-established.
+If the response to an opioid antagonist is suboptimal or only brief in nature, administer additional antagonist as directed in the product’s prescribing information.

 Nucynta Solution Description

-NUCYNTA® (tapentadol) is a mu-opioid receptor agonist, supplied in a liquid solution for oral administration.
-The chemical name is 3-[(1R,2R)-3-(dimethylamino)-1-ethyl-2-methylpropyl]phenol monohydrochloride.
-The structural formula is:
+NUCYNTA (tapentadol) oral solution is a mu-opioid receptor agonist, available in a liquid solution for oral administration.
+The chemical name is 3-[(1R,2R)-3-(dimethylamino)-1-ethyl-2- methylpropyl]phenol monohydrochloride and it has the following chemical structure:

-NUCYNTA® (tapentadol) oral solution is supplied as a clear, colorless solution and contains 20 mg/mL of tapentadol (corresponding to 23 mg/mL of tapentadol hydrochloride) and the following inactive ingredients: citric acid monohydrate, purified water, raspberry flavor, sodium hydroxide, and sucralose.
+NUCYNTA (tapentadol) oral solution is supplied as a clear, colorless solution and contains 20 mg/mL of tapentadol (corresponding to 23 mg/mL of tapentadol hydrochloride).
+The inactive ingredients in NUCYNTA oral solution include: citric acid monohydrate, purified water, raspberry flavor, sodium hydroxide, and sucralose.

 Nucynta Solution - Clinical Pharmacology